trashpirate/flamestarters-frontend/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This repository contains the code for the frontend of a minting dApp for a NFT collection consisting of 1000 unique AI-generated images known as "Flamelings."
-These flame creatures come with five different traits of varying rarity: WHITE (790), BLUE (100), YELLOW (80), RED (20), and NOVA (10).
+This repository contains the code for the frontend of a minting dApp for a collection of 177 unique AI-generated and human-curated pieces designed to ignite the EARNer in you!
+Collect rare characters like flintstone from the earliest days of mankind, or mint a bougie designer lighter.
+Hidden within the collection are seven legendary pieces that stand apart from all others.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).